shivamch17/flixplay/README.md

 # flixplay

-## A WIP project that i an working on
+## A WIP project that I am working on

 checkout the progress at [http://flixplay.shivamch.rf.gd/new/]